-The State Revolving Loan Fund is available specifically to assist and encourage landowners to address non-point source pollution of Iowa streams and lakes.
+The State Revolving Loan Fund is a low interest program available specifically to assist and encourage landowners to address non-point source pollution of Iowa streams and lakes.

 No Interest Loans are available to eligible landowners for the construction of permanent soil conservation practices.